 Definition and Examples

-Visible disabilities are physical or sensory impairments which are instantly noticeable to others, such as mobility limitations, amputations, visual or listening to impairments, and facial disfigurements.
-These disabilities may impression an individual's look, movement, or communication abilities, resulting in visible indicators of their situation.
+Visible disabilities are physical or sensory impairments which might be instantly noticeable to others, similar to mobility limitations, amputations, visible or hearing impairments, and facial disfigurements.
+These disabilities might impact an individual's look, motion, or communication abilities, leading to seen signs of their condition.

 Challenges and Misconceptions

-While seen disabilities could elicit more instant recognition and lodging from others, individuals with seen disabilities may still face stigma, discrimination, or pity.
-They could encounter obstacles to accessibility, social inclusion, and employment alternatives because of misconceptions or attitudes about their capabilities.
+While seen disabilities could elicit extra immediate recognition and lodging from others, individuals with seen disabilities should face stigma, discrimination, or pity.
+They could encounter obstacles to accessibility, social inclusion, and employment alternatives due to misconceptions or attitudes about their capabilities.

 Intersectionality and Complexity